birajrai/global-badwords/README.md

-# Nepali Badwords List
+# 🌍 Global Badwords List

-A collection of Nepali swear words and offensive terms — designed for Minecraft servers, chat filters, and any system needing Nepali content moderation.
+A collection of swear words and offensive terms from various countries — designed for Minecraft servers, chat filters, and any system needing multilingual content moderation.

 ## 📌 Why?

 I run a Minecraft Server and want to prevent bad words in chat.
 Instead of keeping this private, I’m building this open-source project so others can benefit and contribute too.
+This list is open-source and community-driven.

 ## 📂 File Structure

-Badwords are split into multiple files inside the `data/` folder:
+Badwords are organized by country inside the `data/` folder:

-- `badwords-1.txt`
+- `data/nepal.txt` – Nepali (Romanized and Devanagari)
+- `data/india.txt` – Hindi, regional Indian languages
+- `data/usa.txt` – English (US)
+- `data/spain.txt` – Spanish (Spain)
-- `badwords-2.txt`
+- `data/france.txt` – French
 - ...

-Each file contains a list of bad words, one per line, in **Romanized Nepali or Devanagari**.
+Each file contains a list of bad words, one per line, written in **plain UTF-8 text**.

 ## ✍️ How to Contribute